-Biological Design and Engineering.
+- Biological Design and Engineering.
 Engineering of proteins and metabolic pathways by computational and laboratory evolution approaches.
 Biocatalysis for sustainable "green" production of pharmaceuticals and specialty chemicals.
-Engineering organisms to convert biomass to fuels and chemicals.

-- Fluid Mechanics and Transport Processes.
+Engineering organisms to convert biomass to fuels and chemicals. - Fluid Mechanics and Transport Processes.
 Mechanics of polymeric liquids, microstructured fluids, colloidal dispersions, and suspensions and granular media.
 Transport in heterogeneous media. - Polymer Physics and Chemistry.
 Molecular understanding of polymer melt rheology.
 Optical properties of polymer blends.
 Dynamic modeling of polymer structure and rheology.
 Synthesis of tailored polymers by chemical and biological means. - Biomaterials.
 Synthesis and properties of organic materials designed for use in living systems.
 Therapeutic modification of existing systems. - Cellular Engineering.
 Quantitative analysis and redesign of molecular events governing cell behavior. - Catalysis and Biocatalysis.
 Synthesis of molecular sieves and organic-inorganic hybrid materials.
 Synthesis of inorganic membranes for gas separations and catalysis.
-Biological routes to the synthesis of chemicals. - Complex Networks of Reactions, Cells, and Organisms.
-Global health; microbial communities.
-Microfluidics; single molecules, crystals, and cells. - Electronic Materials and Devices.
+Biological routes to the synthesis of chemicals. - Electronic Materials and Devices.
 Plasma processing of semiconductors, pattern etching and deposition.
 Modeling and simulation of pattern-dependent effects.
 Chemical reaction dynamics of plasma-surface interactions. - Microplasmas.
 Sources of reactive radicals and ions at high pressures.
 Microreactors for gas conversion/pollutant destruction.
 Synthesis of nanocrystals.
 VUV-excimer radiation emitters. - Nanotechnology.
 Aerosol synthesis of nanoparticles for microelectronic and photovoltaic applications.
 Nanoprobes, nanomechanics, nanofluidics.
 Crystallization in carbon nanotube cavities.
 Synthesis and characterization of quantum dots and nanostructural materials.
 Environmental consequences of nanotechnology. - Environmental Chemical Engineering.
 Physics and chemistry of atmospheric gases and aerosols, bioaerosols, climate change. - Aerosols and Colloids.
 Nucleation and growth of particles.
 Particle formation and reactions.
 Structure and properties of colloidal dispersions.
 Aerosol and colloidal particle characterization. - Applied Mathematics and Computational Physics.
 Supercomputer applications in fluid mechanics and environmental modeling.
 Concurrent computing.
 Asymptotic analyses of transport processes. - Physics of Complex Fluids.
-Structures, phase transitions, and dynamics of polymers, liquid crystals, surfactant solutions, and suspensions. - Materials for Energy Technologies.
+Structures, phase transitions, and dynamics of polymers, liquid crystals, surfactant solutions, and suspensions.

+Materials for Energy Technologies.
 Electrochemistry of fuel cells.
 Ion transport through solids.
 Design of thermoelectric materials.